kizu/kizu.ru/src/posts/2018-01-04-counters-and-stones/index.en.md

 # Counters and Stones

+#Experiment #CSS_Logic #CSS

+_HTML&CSS-only gomoku game?
+Binary logic in CSS via counters?
+So many combinators, Edge stops to understand what is even going on?
+All of this and a bunch of other weird CSS stuff in the experiment that I started back in 2013._

-Today's article is a bit special for me: I'll explain a solution which I couldn't find for more than four years.
+This article is a bit special for me: I'll explain a solution which I couldn't find for more than four years.
 The problem is not very practical: it was one aspect of CSS-only stuff that could be much easier handled by JS, but I really wanted to find a clean HTML&CSS-only solution for.
 And I have found it.
 And in this article, I'll explain what was the problem and how the solution works.

 But first, I need to say thanks to [Una](https://twitter.com/Una).
 I was browsing internets and found out myself looking at on one of her articles — [“Pure CSS Games with Counter-Increment”](https://una.im/css-games/).
 While I had read this article a few times before (I really like CSS experiments like that as you can guess!), this time something clicked.
 I remembered one of my older unfinished experiments[^fronteers] which was a bit similar to one of the games Una created, and how both our examples didn't solve one hard aspect.
 But looking at this article now, when I just wrote the article on [Flexible Overflow](http://kizu.ru/en/blog/flexible-overflow/), I looked at the “Counter-Increment” part and the puzzle in my head completed.